PauloEduardoCardoso/genestdwp/README.md

 What is GenEst?
 ---------------

 GenEst is a generalized, unbiased, fatality estimator developed by [USGS](https://www.usgs.gov/software/genest-a-generalized-estimator-mortality).
 Additional information and details available from the [software User Guide](https://doi.org/10.3133/tm7C19), the [package repository](https://doi.org/10.5066/P9O9BATL), and the [technical report](https://doi.org/10.3133/tm7A2).
-The material from a USGS "Into to GenEst" workshop is also available from [here](https://www.usgs.gov/media/files/intro-genest-workshop-nwcc-26nov2018).
+The material from a USGS "Into to GenEst" workshop is also available [here](https://www.usgs.gov/media/files/intro-genest-workshop-nwcc-26nov2018).

 Installation
 ------------